Simulation

 COSMOS Website

 Orbit, Inview, and Power Planning (OIPP) OIPP is a planning tool developed by members of the NASA IV&V team that allows the ground station to know when the satellite will be in view, as well as when the satellite will be in direct sunlight.
-This allows the IV&V team to plan STF-1 power usage and communication times.
+This allowed the IV&V team to plan STF-1 power usage and communication times.

 Right-click on the OIPP image to the right to open it in a new tab.
-Note: You will see that the blue areas are available communication times, while the yellow areas are times when STF-1 will be in direct sunlight.
+Note: You will see that the blue areas are available communication times, while the yellow areas are times when STF-1 would be in direct sunlight.

 OIPP Viewer